dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 information economy, there are more virtual products and information is leveraged to make purchasing decisions.

-3D printing and nano create radically a different economic situation, which isn't covered in these posts.
-At first, the economic response to commercialized space is strongly affected by proximity to resources inbound from space and terrestrial pricing of equivalent resources.
+At first, the economic response to commercialized space is strongly affected by proximity to resources inbound from space and terrestrial pricing of equivalent resources. (more about this)

 - mention the conflict theory article.
   - identify why space may lead to a post-post-westphalian transition

+### resources harvested from space first impact economic development in space

+- the first resources harvested from space circumvent launch costs for sending materials to space
+  - (ugh ... need dopamine badly!!!!!!!!!!!!!!!!!!!!!!!!)

 ### access to space becomes critical to a renewables economy

-- at least, until humanity has access to space, capacity for energy production requires space. this is true, almost first and foremost.
+- at least, until humanity has access to space, capacity for energy production requires space. (this is true, almost first and foremost.)
   - i.e. if you don't have space (surface area on earth) you can't produce large quantities of energy
     - this is why island nations with large